-- Apprentice must have spent at least 75 percent of their last two years of high school in Washington high schools. - Apprentice's parent(s) or legal guardian(s) must have had a domicile for at least one year within the five-year period before apprentice graduated high school. - Apprentice must start apprenticeship or college within six months of graduating high school. - Apprentice may continue to meet residency requirements for as long as the apprentice remains continuously enrolled for at least three quarters or two semesters per calendar year at a college or in their apprenticeship program. - (e) Apprentices who live in Washington for three years prior to graduating high school (otherwise known as "1079" requirements).
-To meet the requirements for (e) or "1079" apprentices must: - Graduate from a Washington high school with a diploma, earn a GED, or earn a diploma equivalent. - o High school graduates must finish their full senior year at a Washington high school.
+- Apprentice must have spent at least 75 percent of their last two years of high school in Washington high schools. - Apprentice's parent(s) or legal guardian(s) must have had a domicile for at least one year within the five-year period before apprentice graduated high school. - Apprentice must start within six months of graduating high school. - Apprentice qualifies for residency for as long as the apprentice remains continuously enrolled for at least three quarters or two semesters per calendar year.

+(e) Students who have lived in Washington for at least one year and have earned a high school diploma or equivalent